On the computation of geometric features of spectra of linear operators on Hilbert spaces: Introduction

-In other words the general spectral problem has $\mathrm{SCI}=3$.
-This explains why many computational spectral problems remain unsolved and opens the door to an infinite classification theory.
-This phenomenon is not just restricted to spectral problems but is also shared by other areas of computational mathematics.
-For example, the problem of root-finding of polynomials with rational maps initiated by S. Smale \cite{smale_question} is also subject to the issue of requiring several limits as established by C. McMullen \cite{McMullen1, mcmullen1988braiding} and P. Doyle \& C. McMullen in \cite{Doyle_McMullen}.
-These results can also be classified in the SCI hierarchy, as can many problems in, for example, optimisation, numerical solutions of PDEs and neural networks.
-In this paper, we provide the first set of algorithms computing geometric properties of the spectrum of operators, such as the fractal dimensions, Lebesgue measure, different types of spectral radii/numerical ranges and the capacity of the spectrum.
+The SCI hierarchy has recently been used to resolve the problem of computing spectra of general bounded operators in infinite dimensions \cite{ben2015can,hansen2011solvability}, and is now being used to explore the foundations of computation in many diverse areas of mathematics \cite{opt_big,boche2019solvability,webb2021spectra,ben2021universal_periodic,Jonathan_res,benartzi2020computing,ben2022universal_inverse,rosler2019solvability,rosler2021computing_rough,colbrook2021PNAS,becker2020computing,colbrook2021computing,colb1,colb2,colbrookPSEUDO,colbrook3,firenet_SIAM_NEWS,colbrook2022computing,CRAS_SCI}.\footnote{For related work on practical infinite-dimensional numerical linear algebra, see \cite{webb2021spectra,colbrook2021computingSIREV,Olver_Townsend_Proceedings, Olver_SIAM_Rev, Olver_code1, Olver_code2,gilles2019continuous,olver2009gmres,horning2019feast}, and for rigorous data-driven algorithms for spectral properties of Koopman operators (operators on infinite-dimensional spaces that globally linearise non-linear dynamical systems), see \cite{colbrook2021rigorous,ResDMD_JFM,colbrook2022mpedmd}.} Whilst for some classes of operators one can compute spectra with error control \cite{colb1,colbrook3,colbrook_IMA_LT}, a potentially surprising consequence is that, for general operators, one needs several successive limits to compute the spectrum.
+Since traditional approaches are dominated by techniques based on one limit, this explains why many computational spectral problems remain unsolved and opens the door to an infinite classification theory.
+Moreover, this phenomenon is not just restricted to spectral problems but is shared by other areas of computational mathematics.
+An example is S. Smale's problem of root-finding of polynomials with rational maps \cite{smale_question}, which also requires several successive limits as established by C. McMullen \cite{McMullen1, mcmullen1988braiding} and P. Doyle \& C. McMullen \cite{Doyle_McMullen}.
+These results can be expressed in terms of the SCI hierarchy \cite{ben2015can}, which generalises S. Smale's seminal work \cite{Smale2, Smale_Acta_Numerica} with L. Blum, F. Cucker, M. Shub \cite{BSS_Machine,BCSS,Cucker_AH_real}, and his program on the foundations of scientific computing and the existence of algorithms.
+Many other problems in the foundations of computations, such as the work by S. Weinberger \cite{Weinberger}, can also be viewed in the context of the SCI hierarchy.